-Considered trying maca, a cruciferous vegetable from Peru, for your PCOS symptoms?
-Find out the evidence for maca for PCOS and whether it is worth supplementing with.
+Have you considered trying maca for PCOS symptoms?
+Maca is a cruciferous vegetable from Peru which can be processed into a powder or capsule for easy consumption.
+In this article, discover the evidence for maca for PCOS and whether it is worth supplementing with.

 What is PCOS?